ehemon3059/food-order/README.md

 created by Md.
 Emran Hossain Emon .

 # Database
-This project contains a database zip file, which is password protected if you want Database please knock me on whatsapp +88 01721821456 or email me eh.emon3059@gmail.com
+This project contains a database zip file, which is password protected... password is (mylife3059) if you want Database please knock me on whatsapp +88 01721821456 or email me eh.emon3059@gmail.com